Paturages/ch-wiki/ch-dictionary.md

 # Star Power
 **Star Power (SP)** helps the player score more points by doubling the current multiplier.
 Star Power notes look similar to regular notes, and represent a spinning star.
 SP is obtained in **phrases**; each note of the phrase must be hit to obtain.
 A successful phrase raises the SP Meter by 1/4.
-If a sustain note is in a phrase, **whammying** will gradually increase the meter as well.
+If a sustain note is in a phrase, **whammying** will gradually increase the meter as well, while turning the sustain cyan.
 This is the only use for the whammy in Clone Hero.

 To activate SP, the meter must be at least 1/2 full.
 A 1/2 filled bar will last for 4 measures of music.
+While SP is active, every note will turn cyan.
 # Scoring and stars
 Stars are awarded based on how well you play, like a grade of your performance.